Unthrottled/blog/_posts/2017-04-28-Command-Line-SOAP.md

 </wsdl:definitions>
 {% endhighlight %}

-A request can be created from the above definition which should look a little like this:
+Now that a definition is present, a request can be created.
+Which should look a little like this:

 {% highlight xml  %}
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/"